pluvias/Monte-Carlo-Simulations/README.md

 # Monte-Carlo-Simulations
-Integration and simulating random variables with Monte Carlo methods
+Integration and simulating random variables with Monte Carlo methods on Python and Matlb.